THILAKV007/TOKEN/README.md

 # TOKEN
-It's a simple token on which its deployed ob BSC test network.
+It's a simple token on which its deployed on BSC test network.
+TOKEN NAME _ RND